umasudhan/city-suggestions/README.md

 ### Data Store
 The data store can be a local database; a call to a http endpoint (http://download.geonames.org/export/dump/readme.txt) or a local file with all info.
 It shouldnt matter what we use as long as it is well isolated.
+For the current requirements, a database will be overkill- we can subset the data to a local file containing only fields of interest whihc can then be queried in memory.